 German school classes investigate plastic waste in German rivers

 Everything that lands in streams and rivers can be washed into the seas and oceans – plastic waste for example.
 It endangers animals and finds its way into the marine food chain.
 However, the presence of plastic waste in German waterways is largely unexplored.
-Our citizen science project "Plastic Pirates – The Sea Begins Here!" designed for young people between 10 and 16 is helping to close this gap in knowledge.
+Our citizen science project "Plastic Pirates – The Sea Begins Here!" is designed for young people between 10 and 16 is helping to close this gap in knowledge.

-Young people between 10 and 16 are therefore invited a third time after autumn 2016 and spring 2017 to undertake a scientific expedition as "Plastic Pirates" in Spring or Autumn 2018.
+In spring 2020, young people between 10 and 16 are therefore invited for a sixth time since autumn 2016 to undertake a scientific expedition as "Plastic Pirates".
 Just like real scientists they explore the waterways to find, count and document macroplastics – such as the remains of plastic bags, discarded plastic bottles or tangled fishing lines – and microplastics, which are barely visible microparticles.
 The groups document their results on a digital map of Germany.

 "Plastic Pirates" is a citizen science campaign which contributes to research on the distribution of macro- and microplastics along German rivers.
-It is part of the research programme “Plastic in the Environment” of the German Federal Ministry of Education and Research (BMBF) and is carried out by Ecologic Institute in cooperation with ozean:labor at Kieler Forschungswerkstatt.
+It is part of the research focus “Plastics in the Environment” of the German Federal Ministry of Education and Research (BMBF) and is carried out by Ecologic Institute in cooperation with ozean:labor at Kieler Forschungswerkstatt.